 Under 5 free

-All participants need to be comfortable on their feet as we cover about 1 kilometre of walking and there are 100 stairs involved.
+All participants need to be comfortable on their feet as we cover just under 2 kilometre of walking and there are 100 stairs involved.

 Viewing of wildlife can change from day to day, please do not hesitate to contact us for an up to date information on what is likely to be seen in our reserve.

-By joining one of our tours you are helping the survival of this endangered species!
+By joining one of our tours you are helping us save the rare and endangered Yellow Eyed Penguin, Hoiho.